Esteban Tuero: Formula One career

 The restructured Minardi squad headed toward the 1999 season with plans to run Tuero once more, this time alongside Spaniard Marc Gene.
-Tuero was due to test the new car, the M01, in late January after recuperating from his injuries, but on the eve of that first test he announced his retirement from Formula One.
+Tuero was due to test the new car, the M01, in late January after recuperating from his injuries, but on the eve of that first test, he announced his retirement from Formula One.

 After Formula One

 Though Minardi had counted on Tuero staying with the team for the 1999 season, to the surprise of the team he walked into a meeting and said he would leave Formula 1 and move back to his home country.
 In 1999, he joined the Argentinian TC2000 touring car racing series, where he struggled to make an impact by finishing outside the top ten overall.
 He later won two races at the wheel of a Volkswagen Polo which was one of the three official Volkswagen cars on the grid.
 After that, Volkswagen discontinued his official link with the team while they were developing new cars for the series.
 The new car, a Volkswagen Bora, was far from reliable and Tuero lost potential race wins as a result.

-He was linked with a pay-drivers seat in the CART series for 2002, but it never happened.
-Despite that he continued racing at TC2000 with several teams and some successful performances.
+Tuero was linked with a pay-drivers seat in the CART series for 2002, but it never happened.
+Despite that, he continued racing at TC2000 with several teams and some successful performances.

-In 2008, he participated part-time in the FIA GT Championship in a Ferrari 550-GTS Maranello.
+In 2008, Tuero participated part-time in the FIA GT Championship in a Ferrari 550-GTS Maranello.

 Tuero announced his retirement from racing after the 2016 TC2000 season.